CharleRoger/TimeToBuild/README.md

 #### Core functionality

-When launching a vessel from the editor, you are prompted with a popup dialog:
+When launching a vessel from the editor, a dialog pops up:

 - Lists a breakdown of time required to ready the vessel for launch.
 - Current date, completion date, intermediate alarms and contract deadlines are also shown.
 - "Warp to earliest launch" or "Warp to next morning" to immediately time warp and seamlessly launch as normal.
+- "Start build" to begin constructing the vessel in the background.
+  - Currently, each of the VAB and SPH can only construct one vessel at a time.
+  - An alarm is added at the estimated completion date.
+  - Upon completion, another dialog pops up wherever you are with a button to launch to vessel.

 Reverting to the VAB or SPH reverts back to before the construction of the vessel.